SimShaker-for-Aviators/SimShaker-for-Aviators-Releases/index.md

 </div>

 ## Latest beta release
-Beta releases are relaesed more often and include the newest features but may lack of stability.
+Beta releases are released more often and include the newest features but may lack of stability.

 <div id="beta-download-area">
   <button id="beta-download-button" class="button" disabled>Download</button>